CloudandReact/TranslationComparison/README.md

 **Please note:** There is a **limit of 35 words** for input to ensure efficient translation comparison due to my token limit.
 **First request can take up to 90 seconds to load** After that it is much faster.

+**DEEPL API Does not yet work for Hindi nor Chinese and Arabic partially**

 ## Project Structure
 project-root